Winston-Services/EVM-Faucet-Bot/README.md

 Note : In this documentation we make a few assumptions.
 You may need to adjust your actual input for your OS version.

 ## Install the Dependencies
 Next we need to install the Sqlite Database Dependencies.
+Sqlite is used to store the data that keeps track of user balances, transactions, and settings for the bot.

 Dependencies :
 Sqlite3